gangefors/docker-airdcpp-webclient/README.md

 ## Troubleshooting

+### File permission issues

-- If you get any permission issues with the config files you can solve this by running a temporary container and `chown`ing the files through that.
+If you get any permission issues with the config files you can solve this by running a temporary container and `chown`ing the files through that.

     docker run --rm \
       --volumes-from=airdcpp-container \
       debian:stable-slim \
       chown -R $(id -u):$(id -g) /.airdcpp

+### Enable entrypoint logging

+To see what commands are run during startup of the container you can add the following environment variable.

+- `LOG_STARTUP`

+  Enable verbose logging during startup.
+  Defaults to empty string, any value will enable verbose logging.

+  `docker run ... -e LOG_STARTUP=1 ...`

+### Enable communication debug logs

+AirDC++ have some options for enabling communication debug logs.
+Just add them as normal program options after the image name.

+    --cdm-hub
+      Print all protocol communication with hubs in the console --cdm-client
+      Print all protocol communication with other clients in the console --cdm-web
+      Print web API commands and file requests in the console

 ## Building the Docker image